 This type of highly ironic “fooled-you” article seems to be much in vogue at the moment.
 The formula is simple: quote a famous politician saying absolutely shocking things about a hot topic (like Iraq), tell how horrified and indignant his political arch-enemy is at what he’s saying, then hammer the reader with the truth — that the shocking things were actually said by the arch-enemy in regard to a similar topic in the past.
 In this case, it makes Tom DeLay look like a total fool and a hypocrite (not that that’s so hard to do).

 Is this a legitimate form of journalism?
 It works, but if you don’t read down to the end of the article you could end up with a serious misimpression….

 It’s off to war we go….

 Slate’s Saddamometer says the chance of war is now 100 percent.
 So I guess any discussion between me and Hong Kong’s best-known Gweilo would be irrelevant.
-We are basically on the same side, he’s just a bit more clear about his convictions.
-And that’s something odd about this whole thing — I sense (as best as I can sense anything about the the US from here) a real unsureness, an attitude among the slim majority that we should do it but we kind of wonder about it.
+There’s something odd about this whole thing — I sense (as best as I can sense anything about the the US from here) a real unsureness, an attitude among the slim majority that we should do it but we kind of wonder about it.
 There were no such doubts when we ousted the Taliban, the mission was clear.
 Everyone was in line behind it (aside from Village Voice readers).
 This time, the reputation of the country is at stake in a way I’ve never seen before in my lifetime.
 The risks are incredible.
 If I believed in god, I would be praying.

 Okay, I won’t go on about Iraq; there’s plenty of viewpoints on the subject out there.
 In just a matter of hours — maybe even before I push the Post key — most of that debate will be irrelevant.
 Let the cards fall where they may.